aylinsgl/Python_For_Psychologists_23-24/lecture/introduction/introduction_6.md

 Also, in preparation for our switch to more applied things, i.e. starting with experiments in `python`.
 We'll have to install `psychopy`.
 To do that please download the programm from [here](https://www.psychopy.org/download.html) and follow the instructions for your specific operating system.
 If you encounter any Problems, please let me know!

-## Homework assignment #5
-Your fifth homework assignment will entail working through a few tasks covering the contents discussed in this session within a `jupyter notebook`.
-You can download it [here]().
-In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials` in, start a `jupyter notebook server` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!
-NB: a substantial part of it will be optional and thus the notebook will look way longer than it actually is.

-**Deadline: 08/12/2023, 11:59 PM EST**

 ## optional/reading/further materials

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZbdXzqO0uLo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>